cache2k/cache2k/src/site/markdown/0/UPCOMING.md

 ## Fixes and Improvements

  - `getAll()` returns a stable map, not affected by expiry and parallel cache modifications.
- - Fixed possible inconsistency of CacheEntry value and timestamp, when concurrent update happens
+ - Fixed possible inconsistency between `CacheEntry.getValue()` and `CacheEntry.getLastModification()`, when concurrent update happens
- - Tiny eviction implementation cleanup and simplification
+ - Eviction implementation cleanup and simplification
  - JCache: Custom classloader used for serialization of keys and values
  - JCache: improved performance when not using custom expiry policy
  - JCache: extended configuration of cache2k features via JCache is possible